jakupierblina/learning-python/readme.md

 6. <b>Why does “spam” show up in so many Python examples in books and on the Web? </b>

    “Spam” is a reference from a famous Monty Python skit in which people trying to order food in a cafeteria are drowned out by a chorus of Vikings singing about spam.
-Oh, and it’s also a common variable name in Python scripts....
+Oh, and it’s also a common variable name in Python scripts..